 If you do not have enough money right away, that should not dim your dream of owning a car because it is possible to use a car loan SG.
 That said, car financing can be confusing, especially if you are buying your first car.
 From the calculation of interest rates to down payments and tenure of the loan, everything can quickly get overwhelming.
 Many Singaporeans ask: “How do I get the best car loan Singapore?”.

 To help you out, this post is a step-by-step guide to help you understand how car loans in Singapore work.
 Furthermore, this article will outline the tricks of getting the cheapest car loan Singapore to finally ride off the streets of Singapore and enjoy every moment.

 How Do Car Loans Singapore Work?

 A car loan is an agreement between a borrower and a lender, indicating that the borrower gets the money to purchase a car of choice.
 In return, the borrower is required to repay the money back together with the agreed interest within a specified period.
 In case the borrower is late with payments, he/she is penalised.

 The loan contract can be broken down into the principal (the actual amount of the loan) and interest.
-Car loans that take a longer period to pay, such as 60-72 months, can help to bring down the monthly payments.
+Car loans that take a longer period to pay, such as 60-72 months, can help to bring down the monthly payments with a significant margin.
 However, such long-term loans mean that the total amount payable will be higher compared to a similar loan taken over a shorter period.
 When you pay the loan over a lengthy period, the chances are that the total amount paid will surpass the value of the car.

 To demonstrate the importance of the loan term, we will compare a $20,000 loan offered at a 3.75% interest rate across different loan terms.
 Note that the calculation only factors the interest rate and excludes other costs, such as sales tax, that might be attached to such a loan facility.